Rail transport in South Africa: History

 Upon the merger of four provinces to establish the modern state of South Africa in 1910, the railway lines across the country were also merged.
 South African Railways and Harbours (SAR & H) was the government agency responsible for, amongst other things, the country's rail system.

-Electrification of the railways began in the 1920s with the building of the Colenso Power Station for the Glencoe to Pietermaritzburg route, and the introduction of the South African Class 1E.
+Electrification of the railways began in the 1920s with the building of the Colenso Power Station for the Glencoe-Pietermaritzburg route, and the introduction of the South African Class 1E.

+The compounding factors of lacking exploitable oil reserves and economic difficulties stemming from international sanctions led to a major rolling electrification programme starting in the late 1960s continuing in to the late 1980s resulting in just over 80% (29,000km) of the network being electrified.

 During the 1980s, the transport industry was reorganised.
 Instead of being a direct government agency, it was modelled along business lines into a government-owned corporation called Transnet.
-Transnet Freight Rail (until recently known as Spoornet) is the division of Transnet that runs the rail system.
+Transnet Freight Rail is the division of Transnet that runs the rail system.
 Though there are no plans to end government ownership of the national rail network, some small portions of the rail system have recently been privatised.

 During the COVID-19 pandemic in South Africa, the rail system suffered looting.
 Lack of proper maintenance has also impaired the functioning of the railway system.

+After years of degradation in rail system performance South Africa's rail network has been significantly improved, and state-owned entity Transnet has experienced a successful turnaround, resulting in increased revenue.
+In 2026, the South African Department of Transport announced its National Rail Master Plan.
+A budget of R1.3 trillion is planned to be allocated for modernizing the country's rail network, and includes the devolution of commuter rail services to metropolitan areas.
+This is something petitioned for by the City of Cape Town for many years.